 Each time students read, they’re entering into a conversation with the author about what matters, says Jeffrey Wilhelm, distinguished professor at Boise State University and author of Fresh Takes on Teaching Literary Elements.
 At the core of that conversation, however, is comprehension.
 To fully explore theme, students must understand what they read and then extract ideas from the text.
 “You can’t think with ideas unless you understand them,” says Wilhelm.

-Here are 11 teaching theme tips to help your students understand themes while you read.
+Here are 11 tips to help your students understand theme as they read.

 1. Meet your students where they are.

 Plan reading and discussion around questions that your students are already grappling with, from What does it mean to be a good friend? to What is heroism?
 When you connect your literature themes to character development and what’s going on in students’ lives, your discussions will hopefully resonate deeply with them.
 One goal with teaching theme, explains Jodi Libretti of the the Great Books Foundation, is to encourage students “not only to think about ways that they can live, but the type of person they want to become.”